Alarms

 Evaluation

-Configures evaluation period (interval) for the monitored metric.
+The evaluation section configures the evaluation period for the monitored metric.

 Trigger types